Bonnie Raitt: 2008–present

 Raitt appeared on the June 7, 2008 broadcast of Garrison Keillor's radio program A Prairie Home Companion.
 She performed two blues songs with Keb' Mo': "No Getting Over You" and "There Ain't Nothin' in Ramblin'".
 Raitt also sang "Dimming of the Day" with Richard Thompson.
 This show, along with another one with Raitt and her band in October 2006, is archived on the Prairie Home Companion website.
 Raitt appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals, which was featured on the BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".

 In February 2012, Raitt performed a duet with Alicia Keys at the 54th Annual Grammy Awards in 2012 honoring Etta James.
 In April 2012, Raitt released her first studio album since 2005, entitled Slipstream.
 It charted at Number 6 on the US Billboard 200 chart marking her first top ten album since 1994's Longing in Their Hearts.
 The album was described as "one of the best of her 40-year career" by American Songwriter magazine.
 In September 2012, Raitt was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by a project outlined in a book by Nicholas Kristof and Sheryl WuDunn.
 In 2013, she appeared on Foy Vance's album Joy of Nothing.

-On May 30, 2015, Leon Russell, Bonnie Raitt and Ivan Neville gave a performance at The Canyon Club in Agoura Hills, California to raise cash for Marty Grebb who was battling cancer.
+On May 30, 2015, Raitt, Leon Russell, and Ivan Neville gave a performance at The Canyon Club in Agoura Hills, California to raise money for Marty Grebb who was battling cancer.
 Grebb had played on some of their albums.

 In February 2016, Raitt released her seventeenth studio album Dig In Deep.
 The album charted at number 11 on the US Billboard 200 chart and received favorable reviews.
 The album features the single "Gypsy in Me" as well as a cover of the INXS song "Need You Tonight".

 Raitt cancelled the first leg of her 2018 spring-summer touring schedule due to a recently discovered medical issue requiring surgical intervention.
-She reported that a "full recovery" is expected and that she planned to resume touring with already-scheduled dates in June 2018.
+She reported that a "full recovery" is expected and that she planned to resume touring with already scheduled dates in June 2018.

 In 2022, Raitt announced the title of her 21st studio album would be Just Like That....
 The record was released on April 22, 2022, and coincided with the beginning of a nationwide tour that ran through November 2022.
 Preceding the album, Raitt released "Made Up Mind", a song originally written by Canadian roots duo The Bros.
 Landreth, as the lead single.
 The title track of the album won for Song of the Year at the 65th Annual Grammy Awards in February 2023.
 The song also won in the Best American Roots Song category.

+In 2025, Raitt appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.